 The whip moved again.

 This time, it bit into my leg.
-It coiled around me like a snake, slashing all the way around it in an unfinished ring.
+It coiled around me like a snake, slashing all the way around in an unfinished ring.
 A coil-like pattern to it.

-The pain this time was so severe that I couldn’t help it.
+The pain this time was so severe that I couldn’t help myself.

 I went to the ground.